 Woman Last Seen in Her Thirties: I enjoyed this novel about a woman whose life is thrown into disarray when her husband leaves her for another woman after nearly 30 years of marriage.
 What follows is how Maggie falls apart and then puts herself back together.
 It’s chick-lit for mature women in that while the novel’s core was about love and men, they were surrounded by aging parents, entitled adult children, and all the scary stuff that comes with being in your fifties.

-The Wife Between Us by Greer Hendricks, Sarah Pekkanen
+Greer Hendricks, Sarah Pekkanen

 Published by St. Martin's Press